oacore/dynamic_citation_context/README.md

 # dynamic_citation_context
-This repository contains dataset and
+This repository contains datasets and source code for the paper "Dynamic Citation Extraction for Citation Classification"